Private vs Bank Construction Loans in South Florida: What Experienced Developers Need to Know

 Yes.
 Many developers use land equity as their down payment or contribution to meet the lender’s LTC limits.

 Private loans have higher interest rates but offer faster funding and fewer hurdles.
-The speed and opportunity often outweigh the cost.
+The speed and opportunity may justify the cost in certain project scenarios.

 Absolutely.
 Private lenders frequently finance spec builds with the expectation that the developer will sell or refinance at completion.